puppetlabs/puppetserver/documentation/configuration.markdown

 ## Service Bootstrapping

 Puppet Server is built on top of our open-source Clojure application framework, [Trapperkeeper](https://github.com/puppetlabs/trapperkeeper).

 One of the features that Trapperkeeper provides is the ability to enable or disable individual services that an application provides.
-In Puppet Server, you can use this feature to enable or disable the CA service, by modifying your `bootstrap.cfg` file (usually located in `/etc/puppetserver/bootstrap.cfg`).
-In that file, find the lines that look like this:
+In Puppet Server, you can use this feature to enable or disable the CA service.
+The CA service is enabled by default, but if you're running a multi-master environment or using an external CA, you might want to disable the CA service on some nodes.

+You can do this by modifying your `ca.cfg` file, usually located with other service bootstrapping configuration files in `/etc/puppetlabs/puppetserver/services.d/`.

+> **Note:** If you're upgrading from Puppet Server 2.4 or earlier to Server 2.5 or newer, read the [bootstrap upgrade notes](./bootstrap_upgrade_notes.markdown) first.

+In that file, find and modify these lines to enable or disable the service:

 ~~~
 # To enable the CA service, leave the following line uncommented